Joelgp83/Build-scripts-for-switchroot-android/README.md

 # USAGE
 There are several scripts available to manage the switchroot android source.
 These must be run from the `switchroot_scripts` directory.

-## qPrep.sh
+## qprep.sh
-`qPrep.sh` is used to setup the source from scratch.
+`qprep.sh` is used to setup the source from scratch.
-Invoke the script with `./qPrep.sh`.
+Invoke the script with `./qprep.sh`.

 For first timers who have never interacted with git before, there will be some interactivity required.
 The repo utility used requires an email address and username to identify yourself to git for the source sync.
 It will prompt you for this.
 After entering an email address and username, it may ask you about terminal colors.
 After answering that question, the rest of the script is automatic.